rossetti-gov/identity-dev-docs/_pages/testing.md

 ---
-title: Register your service provider
+title: Test your service provider
-permalink: /register/
 redirect_from:
   - /registering-your-sp/
+  - /register/
 ---

 # Register your service provider